 If you have defined a bounding box as outlined in Step 9 above, you can apply it in this exporting step to reduce the data to just the volume cropped by this box – click ‘yes’ or ‘no’ in the ‘do you want to apply a bounding box option’.
 This will be ignored if a bounding box was not defined prior to Step 10.

-Regardless of single or fused volumes you will see a prompt requiring a path to the dataset xml and a save path
+Regardless of single or fused volumes, you will see a prompt requesting a path to the dataset xml and a save path.

-Note you must create the save path manually before or during this step for this to work – it will not automatically create a new folder with the chosen name
+Note you must create the save path manually before or during this step for this to work – it will not automatically create a new folder with the chosen name.

-Note the binning factor refers to the size of the exported tiff stack voxels and the data is isotropic in sampling in x,y,z dimensions of the produced z-stack and is a function of the raw image datas pixel size and z-plane spacing.
+Note the binning factor refers to the size of the exported tiff stack voxels.
+The exported data is isotropic in sampling in the x,y,z dimensions of the z-stack produced and is a function of the raw image datas pixel size and z-plane spacing.
 For example, a binning factor of 1 would generate a tiff stack with the highest spatial resolution and a factor of 2 would be half this resolution.
-Explore the MVR application and read online wiki for further understanding of exporting MVR data in general.
+Explore the MVR application and read online MVR plugin wiki mentioned in introduction for further understanding of exporting MVR data in general.